MrDamiAde/beanstalk-dockerised-flask-deployment/README.md

 I built a simple Flask application with a single route to demonstrate deployment on AWS.
 The app serves basic HTTP responses and includes a `requirements.txt` file for dependency management.

-Here is the screenshot of the app deployed:
+Here is the screenshot of the app locally:

 ![App Screenshot](screenshots/Screenshot%202025-03-19%20121113.png)